EOA-Blockchain-Labs/ethereumonarm/docs/user-guide/consensus-clients.rst

 CheckPoint sync
 ~~~~~~~~~~~~~~~

-You can **sync your Consensus Client in minutes** using the info provided by an already synced Beacon Node.
-All Consensus clients support this sync mode and the necessary flags are detailed on each client section.

-You will need to pass a valid URL to your client from a synced client.
-We include now the **EthStaker** URL
-Checkpoint Sync as default.
-You can change it at any time by editing the CL config file.
+**All Consensus Layer clients are configured to use CheckPoint Sync by default** that will
+get the Beacon Chain synced in just a few minutes.

 Lighthouse
 ~~~~~~~~~~

 :guilabel:`Lighthouse` is a full CL client written in Rust.
-It is very capable on running in resource-constrained devices such as the Raspberry Pi 4.
+It is very capable on running in resource-constrained devices such as the Raspberry Pi 4 and the Rock 5B.

 .. csv-table::
   :header: Systemd Services, Home Directory, Config Files, Default TCP/UDP Port